 Bladder Fern Information

 Bladder fern plants reproduce semi-vegetatively but also develop spores which fuel the development of the bulblets.
 These are found on the underside of leaves on the stem which divide the leaflets, or pinnae.
-Bulblets are bright green, semi-glossy and start out as tiny
+Bulblets are bright green, semi-glossy, and start out as tiny balls, developing into kidney-shaped pre-leaves.
+When mature, these bulblets fall off the parent plant and can become new ferns in the correct conditions.

 Dividing the spreading rootstock is another way of growing bladder ferns.
 To add to bladder fern information, a single adult frond can produce more than 50 bulblets, indicating the ease of spread of this little plant.
 As a result, bladder ferns make excellent ground cover over time, increasing their numbers in just a few seasons exponentially.